How to Write a Thank-You Note in 2021

 - "Thank you so much for the beautiful silver picture frame.
 I have perfect picture to put in it and the perfect shelf."

-- “Oh my god!
-A BMW!
+- "Oh my goodness, a BMW!
 You are the best grandparents ever!"
-(It’s more challenging, but still totally doable, with something less wonderful, like a scratchy sweater, Newman assures).
+(It's more challenging, but still totally doable, with something less wonderful, like a scratchy sweater, Newman assures).

 - "There's a really great robotics kit I've had my eye on."